ShubhangiBidkar/WeatherDashboard/README.md

 ---
 ### 🙌 Credits

-Special thanks to the [Developer Challenge YouTube Channel](https://www.youtube.com/@developerchallenge) for inspiration and guidance throughout this project.
+Special thanks to the [The Developer Challenge YouTube Channel](https://www.youtube.com/@The-Developer-BI) for inspiration and guidance throughout this project.